-This topic contains 4 replies, has 2 voices, and was last updated by krzysztof krol 5 months, 1 week ago.
+- This topic has 4 replies, 2 voices, and was last updated 1 year, 3 months ago by krzysztof krol.

 I purchased a new BMW 420d on 1st March 2016.
 In April 2017, I had a message with drivetrain error on central display.
 Dealer replaced EGR valve.
 February 2018 the same error code reappeared, the dealer replaced second EGR valve.
 March 2018, same fault, the dealer replaced sensors.
 April 2018, error code again dealer replaced the third EGR valve again and full engine wiring harness.

 I believe I have to prove the car was at fault from new and provide evidence of this irrespective of the amount of EGR replacements.
 I’d have to pay for an independent report before challenging BMW (dealer)

 - 19 April 2018 at 9:49 pm #131151Stuart MassonKeymaster